 Trusted Wage And Hour Attorneys in Los Angeles, CA

 The Leichter Law Firm, APC, is a law firm based in Los Angeles, California, that provides legal assistance to employees who face wage and hour violations.
 Employers have a responsibility to pay their employees fairly for the time they work.
 Unfortunately, some employers engage in illegal practices that deny employees their rightful pay.
-If you suspect that your employer in engaging in illegal practices, a wage and hour attorney in Los Angeles, California, can help you.
+If you suspect that your employer is engaging in illegal practices, a wage and hour attorney in Los Angeles, California, can help you.

-Los Angles Wage And Hour Attorney
+Los Angeles Wage And Hour Attorney

 Rules for Documenting Your Time at Work.
 Is it Legal?